ksarfodev/HotelApp/README.md

 # Usage
 * First launch HotelApp.API
 * Next launch HotelApp.Blazor to create a reservation
+* Also try the Angular app to create a reservation: https://github.com/ksarfodev/HotelApp-Angular
 * Then launch HotelApp.Maui to check in